-The LSAT is almost here!
-As you finalize your last-minute preparation for the test, remember that there are things you can do outside of LSAT prep to help ensure your best performance on test day:
+Your LSAT date is almost here!
+As you finalize your last-minute preparation for the test, remember that there are things you can do outside of LSAT prep to help ensure your best performance on test day.

 - Avoid studying!
-This is not a test for which "cramming” is particularly effective.
+This is not a test where “cramming” is particularly effective.
 Instead, try to relax as much as possible.
 If you feel you must study, we recommend that you only briefly review each of the concepts covered in our materials.

-- The night before the test, try to get the best sleep possible (at least 8 hours is ideal).
+- The night before the test, get the best sleep possible.
+8 hours is ideal!
 Do not drink alcohol.

 - Try not to stress!
 You know the techniques, so get ready to attack the LSAT!

-- As you are getting ready to leave for the test center, run through the test in your head, visualizing an exceptional performance.
-Performing well on the LSAT requires you to believe that you can perform well.
-Imagine how you'll respond to each logic game, reading passage, and logical reasoning question (elite athletes use this technique to optimize their performance in sporting events).
+- As you are getting ready before the testing time slot you signed up for (there is typically a 5-10 minute wait period before the test begins), run through the test in your head.
+Visualize an exceptional performance.
+To perform well on the LSAT, believe that you can perform well.
+Imagine how you will respond to each logic game, reading passage, and logical reasoning question.
+Elite athletes use this technique to optimize their performance in sporting events.

 Best of luck!
 You got this.